mrsono0/RemoteDevelopmentDocker/README.md

 # Developing inside a Container

-### The Visual Studio Code Remote - Containers extension lets you use a Docker container as a full-featured development environment.
+The Visual Studio Code Remote - Containers extension lets you use a Docker container as a full-featured development environment

 ## Python